-Working on live client briefs, the opportunity to participate in an internship, and going on industry visits to big businesses will see you put theory into practice.
+Working on live client briefs and the opportunity to participate in internships will see you put theory into practice.
 You’ll be building a portfolio while you study, ready to apply for jobs as soon as you graduate.

 Marketing in context

-You’ll discuss marketing in the context of contemporary business issues.
-Develop your knowledge of international branding and digital media.
-Gain an understanding of how marketing fits into organisations of all sizes and how your skills can make a difference.
+You’ll discuss marketing in the context of contemporary business issues whilst developing your knowledge of international branding and digital media.

 Features and Benefits